denmedius/pyaudisam/README.md

 ### Some hints

 Some formal things that I don't plan to change (let's concentrate on substantive content) :-)
-* this code is not blacked or isorted or fully conforms to pep8 (but it's clean, commented, and it works),
+* this code is not blacked or isorted or fully conform to pep8 (but it's clean, commented, and it works),
 * the identifier naming scheme used is old-fashioned: camel case everywhere.